pharmaledgerassoc/gtin-resolver/lib/leaflet-web-api/readme.md

 # **Credentials**

-Request will not require any credentials but must contain a valid Blockchain domain (BDNS). **Optional** - header can contain protocol version (ex epiProtocolVersion = 1).
-If not prezent in request header - default version 1 will be used.
+Request will not require any credentials but must contain a valid Blockchain domain (BDNS).

 # **Request a complete leaflet**